-Stanford Pediatric IBD and Celiac Disease Research Program Seed Grants
+Stanford Medicine Children’s Health Center for IBD and Celiac Disease Research Program Seed Grants

-The Stanford Pediatric Inflammatory Bowel Disease (IBD) and Celiac Disease Research Awards Program aims to spark innovative and transdisciplinary research and develop new treatments to improve the lives of all children with IBD and celiac disease for generations to come.
-Through this mechanism we can harness the expertise of scientists already in place across Stanford and pivot their work toward pediatric disease and push research in novel directions to benefit children.
+The Stanford Medicine Children’s Health Center for IBD and Celiac Disease Research Program aims to spark innovative and transdisciplinary research and develop new treatments or knowledge to improve the lives of all children with IBD and celiac disease for generations to come.
+Through this mechanism we can harness the expertise of investigators already in place across Stanford and pivot their work toward pediatric disease and push research in novel directions to benefit children.
 The research awards will help fuel early-stage, high-risk, high-reward projects not yet ready for NIH or other government funding.

 A multi-PI approach is strongly encouraged for this initiative where at least two of the lead investigators are from different disciplines.
-Collaborations between basic and physician scientists are particularly encouraged.
+Collaborations between basic or data scientists and physician scientists are particularly encouraged.
 Single-PI applications will be considered if the scientific rationale is compelling.
-Proposals should demonstrate a clear potential for the research to generate robust preliminary data for future applications to external funding agencies
+Proposals should demonstrate a clear potential for the research to generate robust preliminary data for future applications to external funding agencies.

-The awards will provide up to 2 years of funding to support a wide range of scientific approaches with the potential to advance our understanding of pediatric IBD and celiac disease in the following areas including but not limited to:
+The awards will provide up to 2 years of funding to support a wide range of scientific approaches with the potential to advance our understanding of pediatric IBD and celiac disease including but not limited to the following areas:

 Forms for Applicants

 Total seed funding award is $100,000 / year for up to two years.
-Applicants may request support for personnel (undergraduate, graduate, or postdoctoral students, research assistants, associates, or faculty) and research-related expenses.
+Applicants may request support for personnel (undergraduate or graduate students, post-doctoral fellows,* research assistants, associates, or faculty) and research-related expenses.

-Funds cannot be used for student tuition or fees, computer equipment, office supplies, ITCC communications, journal subscriptions, membership dues, poster presentations, abstract submissions, or any indirect research costs.
+Funds cannot be used for student tuition or fees, computer equipment, office supplies, journal subscriptions, membership dues, poster presentations, abstract submissions, or any indirect research costs.

-Letters of intent and full proposals will be reviewed by the Stanford Pediatric IBD and Celiac Disease Research Awards Program Scientific Advisory Board (SAB) and external peer reviewers.
+Letters of intent and full proposals will be reviewed by the Stanford Medicine Children’s Health Center for IBD and Celiac Disease Research Program Scientific Advisory Board (SAB) and external peer reviewers.
 Assessments will be based on the significance, innovation and approach of the proposed research; research environment and investigator team; relevance and potential impact of the research on pediatric IBD and celiac disease.